Stick it to the Flu® - State Health Plan FAQs

 - Can I get the flu from the flu shot?

-No, you can't get the flu from the flu shot since it's made from viruses that are not alive and are not infectious.
+No, you can't get the flu from the flu shot since it's made from viruses that are not alive and are cannot infect you.
 The flu strain changes each year, so even if you got a flu shot last year, you'll need to get another one this year.

-Yes.
-Like other vaccines, the flu vaccine isn't 100 percent effective.
-The vaccine's effectiveness depends on a person's age and health status as well as a "match" to the flu virus in the community.
-However, even if you get the flu, it is possible that it will not be as severe and your risk of complications is lessened.
-It takes about two weeks for the flu shot to take effect.
-During this time, you'll be just as likely to catch the flu as people who haven't gotten the flu shot.
-Getting the annual flu shot as soon as it's available is the best way to prevent the flu.
+While getting a flu shot doesn't mean you won't get the flu, it can protect you from getting severe symptoms and complications.
+It takes about two weeks for the flu shot to start working.
+During that time, you'll be just as likely to catch the flu as people who haven't gotten the flu shot.
+Getting the annual flu shot as soon as possible is the best way to prevent the flu.

 - Are there any side effects from the flu shot?

 Almost all people who get the flu shot have no serious problems from it.
-The most common side effects are soreness, redness or swelling where the shot was given, Some people get a low grade fever and aches.
+The most common side effects are soreness, redness or swelling where the shot was given.
+Some people get a low grade fever and aches.
 If they happen, side effects begin soon after the shot is given and usually last one to two days.
-Rare side effects include severe allergic reactions.
-Anyone who is allergic to chicken eggs should avoid being vaccinated, since the virus used is grown in these eggs.
-If you have any problems after receiving your flu shot, see your doctor right away.2

 1 Each clinic has been given a set amount of shots.
 Shots will be given on a first-come, first-served basis until the supply is gone.
-A parent or legal guardian must be with children ages 4-17 and give written authorization (children under 4 should see their doctor).
+Participants must be 18+.
 The flu shot will be given by agents of Maxim Health Systems.
 Members should refer to their Benefit Booklet for more information about their preventive care benefits.
 In the event that the Centers for Disease Control and Prevention (CDC) recommends that flu shots be administered to high-risk groups before the general public, Maxim will give priority to those who fit the CDC's high-risk standards.

-2 "Key Facts About Seasonal Flu Vaccine."
-Centers for Disease Control and Prevention, http://www.cdc.gov/flu/protect/keyfacts.htm (accessed May 2016)
+2 "Key Facts about Seasonal Flu Vaccine."
+Centers for Disease Control and Prevention, http://www.cdc.gov/flu/protect/keyfacts.htm (accessed August 2017)

 BLUE CROSS®, BLUE SHIELD® and the Cross and Shield symbols are service marks of the Blue Cross and Blue Shield Association, an association of independent Blue Cross and Blue Shield Plans.
 All other marks are the property of their respective owners.
 Blue Cross and Blue Shield of North Carolina is an independent licensee of the Blue Cross and Blue Shield.